 21. To Have Standards

 They make their relationships out to be like this perfect, fantastic thing.
 I’m not going to lie.
 Sometimes I’m like, wow!
 Their relationship seems perfect!
 It seems they never even fight.
 Maybe, my relationship isn’t as good as I thought it was.
-But you have to realize that what you see online is an edited version of a relationship.
+But you must realize that what you see online is an edited version of a relationship.

 It’s a fantasy.
 It’s not real.
 You can do some self-sabotaging severe if you continue to think that way.
 Look at the good things you have and appreciate the positive good things!
 Stop having these unrealistic expectations for your relationship and your partner.